 Gram’s presence wasn’t the result of education, self help books, or communication training.
 It was natural.
 She was a strong, loving woman from Czechoslovakia with a sixth grade education.
 She had lived a difficult, unprivileged life - an immigrant at age 13 with rudimentary language skills who lived through world wars and the Depression with a husband who was both deeply generous and alcoholic, and who died soon after their children were grown.

 Maybe Gram was born with innate presence.
 Maybe it grew out of the need to hold herself steady and remain open-hearted through life’s highs and lows.
 She had likely practiced presence so many times for herself that it was simply part of who she was.
 Someone who was here in the now.
 Noticing what is without judgment.
 Quietly aware of nuance.
 Someone at ease in her own skin.

 Presence helps us listen, learn, and help one other.
 It’s the foundation of communication and relationship, the root of helping people discover themselves, couples defining partnership, families navigating life together, friends being there for each other, governments making quality decisions and businesses making ethical choices.
 It’s the root of communities growing together.

 Every day I hesitate or struggle, but each time I refocus on presence, being here now with an open heart, my mind quiet yet alert, I calm down and orient myself to move forward.
 In a nanosecond I recall the feeling my grandmother gave me so long ago when she asked ‘how are you’ and actually wanted to know.
 Her way reminds me what a lasting big impact we have on each other, likely when we least realize it.
 Presence: the gift we can give ourselves and one another.
 The gift that keeps on giving.

-Kathy is a leadership coach, psychotherapist & organizational consultant.
-She integrates a deep background in energy, psychology & business to help people lead a happy, productive life that contributes meaningfully to the world around them.
+Kathy is a coach, psychotherapist and group facilitator.
+She integrates a deep background in business, psychology and group facilitation to help people lead happy, productive lives that contribute meaningfully to the world around them.
+Kathy's bio.